The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 After a forest patch we reach the grassy fields again and the houses of Bakonykúti-puszta Homestead appear in front of us in the far.
 After a while our wheel tracks turn right into a valley and descend to the bottom of it.
 The road bends left here, towards the houses of the homestead, but we have to find that small path in front of us, which enter the forest (Bakonykúti-puszta farmstead).
 The meandering path passes a ruined house in the high undergrowth, later we get to wheel tracks, and the climb continues onto the hill.
 These tracks join into a meandering dirt road, we reach the top of the hill on it.
 We pass a small quarry on the right side, and get to a small clearing.
 We walk at the eastern edge of this clearing, and have to look for that narrow path, where we leave this area!
 Our path enters the forest and descends into a small valley.

-We walk around the southern, tussocky bay of the water reservoir on the road, later turn onto its embankment and reach Fehérvércsurgó village in a half an hour.
-We go along its streets following the marks and climb a hill on the northern side of the lake among small weekend houses and gardens.
-Our road reaches a junction of dirt road at the corner of the forest, we turn right here, onto the joining road and after a few steps reach the wooden gate of the Gaja-völgyi Tájcentrum (Nature Conservation Area of Gaja Valley).
+If we continue our hike, we will cross arable fields, the lake is good visible from the wheel tracks.
+Later we reach the outermost houses of Fehérvércsurgó village, and reach the main street of the settlement.
+We cross it, and continue the hike on a dirt road among the houses and gardens.
+We go along this street following the marks and climb a hill on the northern side of the lake among small weekend houses and gardens.
+Our road reaches a junction of dirt roads at the corner of the forest, we turn right here, onto the joining road and after a few steps reach the wooden gate of the Gaja-völgyi Tájcentrum (Nature Conservation Area of Gaja Valley).
 We cross it, walk some steps back to the corner of the forest and turn right onto cart tracks.

 After a little while the traks reach the bushy area of a former clear-cut, the Blue Trail gets around it with a left curve, later we reach a junction of dirt road on the ridge of a hill.
 We turn left here, cross a narrow forest belt and descend into a valley through the clear-cut of the other hillside.
-After a few minutes we reach the forest at the lower edge of the clear-cut, we have to look for the branching path on the left side of the dirt road.
-This path crosses the fence of the nature conservation area on ladders and climbes meanderingly onto a hill in the forest.
-After a few minutes we reach the weekend houses again, turn onto a dirt road and walk about 300 steps on it.
+After a few minutes we reach the forest at the lower edge of the clear-cut, and the dirt road sinks farther, until the bottom of the valley.
+First we glimpse a small lake, the road pass it among the trees, finally we reach the Gaja Brook.

-We meet again with the Gaja Stream here (Gaja-patak Brook), which we saw already a few days ago!
-This stream fills the big water reservoir, as well!
-We enter the park through the gate at the far end of the car park and continue our walk on a wide, gravelled promenade.
-We reach the valley soon, cross the Gaja on a wooden bridge, our promenade runs always in the vicinity of the Gaja.
+This section is the most beautiful on our daily hike, the meandering valley of the Gaja Brook!
 There is a big silence on the bottom of the valley, we can hear only the gurgle sound of the Gaja.
+The well trodden promenade leads beside the brook, but we can take short walks on the branching paths of marks until lookout points.
 Unfortunately we will reach the other end of the valley after a half an hour long walk at the building of Varjúvár (it is an old forest school), and we have to climb out from this nice valley on a steeply rising path.

 We begin the mountaineering behind the building, cross the fence and climb the hill on a meandering path.
 There is a branching path towards a lookout point, it is marked with signs, it is worth taking a short detour and admire the panorama of the valley of Gaja from the hillside!
 After a quarter hour long climb and a few fences we reach the ridge of the hill and the start of the ski slope towards Bodajk village.
 A very beautiful panorama opens from the top of the grassy slope towards the wide Móri-árok (Valley of Mór), the tree-covered side of Vértes Mountains and the village.
 We will continue our hike along the route of the Blue Trail in the Vértes Mountains!
-But first we have to descend on the ski slope into the village, look for the Fenyő Büfé (Fenyő Pub) in the center at the junction of the asphalt roads and stamp into our Blue Trail booklet.
+But first we have to descend on the ski slope into the village, look for the wooden house of the Fenyő Büfé (Fenyő Pub) in the center at the junction of the asphalt roads and stamp into our Blue Trail booklet.
 The box of the stamp is located in the pub beside the door.
 If the pub is closed, we will find another stamp at the railway stop of the village, which lies beside the asphalt access road of the village, on the route of the Blue Trail (Bodajk village, railway crossing)!
-With this stamping we finish our long hike through the Bakony Mountains!
+The box of the stamp is equipped onto a wooden post in front of the platform.
+With this stamp we finish our long hike through the Bakony Mountains!
+Attention!